Criticism of the Awami League: Murder of Sagar Sarowar and Meherun Runi

 The murder of Sagar Sarowar and Meherun Runi was the unsolved double murder case of two well-known, married Bangladeshi journalists who were stabbed to death.
 The case is still open, and DNA testing indicates that the murder may be the work of two men.

 The couple's murder received high-level political attention and widespread media coverage in Bangladesh and also attracted German interest as Sarowar had lived in Germany and worked as a journalist for Deutsche Welle.
 The case was also closely watched by journalists and international press freedom organisations.
 The couple's murder furthermore unified a number of organisations representing Bangladeshi journalists that had previously been separate.

 A representative of the family said, "In the past 25 years, this has been the most talked/written about, prioritized case in Bangladesh."
 A demonstration was called in 2017 for the fifth anniversary of the murder to demand the release of the investigation report.

 Murder of Biswajit Das

 Biswajit Das was a 24-year-old tailor in Dhaka, Bangladesh, who was murdered on 9 December 2012 by members of the Bangladesh Chhatra League (BCL), the student wing of the governing Awami League party.
 On that day there was a nationwide road blockade, called by the opposition 18 Party Alliance.
 That morning, Das was on his way to his shop, Amantron Tailors at Shankhari Bazaar in Old Dhaka, when one or more small bombs exploded near an anti-blockade procession of BCL activists from Jagannath University.
 A group of them mistook Das for an opposition supporter and chased him from near Bahadur Shah Park into a nearby building.
 They attacked him with machetes, iron bars, and hockey sticks.
 Das attempted to escape but fell on Shankhari Bazar Road.
 A rickshaw-puller took Das to Mitford Hospital, where he died shortly after from his wounds.

+Rana Plaza Tragedy

+The Rana Plaza collapse occurred on 24 April 2013 in Savar Upazila, near Dhaka, Bangladesh, when the eight-story Rana Plaza commercial building collapsed due to a structural failure.
+The search for survivors lasted for 19 days and ended on 13 May 2013, with a confirmed death toll of 1,134.
+Approximately 2,500 injured people were rescued from the building.
+It is considered to be one of the deadliest structural failures in modern human history, as well as the deadliest garment-factory disaster in history, and is the deadliest industrial accident in the history of Bangladesh.
+The court in Bangladesh formally charged 38 people with murder, along with the building owner Sohel Rana who was member in Jubo League.
+Rana was arrested after a four-day manhunt, as he attempted to flee across the border to India.
+A total of 41 defendants faced charges over the collapse of the complex.
+Of the 41 people charged, 35 (including Rana) appeared before the court and plead not guilty.
+Rana was not granted bail.
+He was charged with corruption again in 2017; the trials continue to this day.